isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exception

-An overload set may have some members that do not directly access `private` data:
+An overload set could have some members that do not directly access `private` data:

     class Foobar {
     public: